PatrickKyei/exception/_drafts/2023-12-16-the-power-of-constant-improvement-small-steps-to-big-changes.md

 tags: [letters, progress]     # TAG names should always be lowercase
 ---

+MOST people want instant success.

+90% of people are after instant success.
+The hard truth is that success is not a one day wonder.

+The world is experiencing a rapid advance technology - AI.
+Information is growing at a fast rate.
+Social media is connecting the world together.

+The same blessing is a curse.
+Social media, AI, and rapid growth of information.

+Social media is pushing the get rich quick lifestyle into our faces everyday.
+With the help of AI, companies can target individuals with ads and contents that glue them to their screens all day.

+We cannot downplay the importance of social media in today's world.
+However we cannot also deny the other side of technology and social media.

 Consistency is important in the pursuit of one's goals for several reasons: